 We travel onwards to the Highlands of Iceland and make a stop at the 122m high Háifoss, the fourth highest waterfall in Iceland.
 We then continue to Landmannalaugar in the Nature Reserve Fjallabak.
 Hopefully, we have time to take a dip in the natural pools but this area of the Highlands of Iceland has endless photography opportunities.

-DAY 3 – South Coast, Seascapes, Waterfalls & Birds
+DAY 3 – South Coast, Seascapes &Waterfalls

 DAY 4 – Vík, Black Beach & Vatnajökull National Park

 We start the day shooting some of the unique landscape in Vik area and then head east and we drive past the smallest grass-roofed church in Iceland at Núpsstaður on our way to Skaftafell National Park, where we’ll photograph more glaciers, Hvannadalshnjúkur (the highest mountain in Iceland).
 We spend the day around the Vatnajökull area and spend the next two nights at a nice hotel.
 Chances are good we’ll get Northern Lights.

 DAY 5 – Glaciers, Glacier Lagoon & Glacier Beach